 It’s not enough to reinvent the planes and the lounges and the ticket counters.
 You also have to reinvent the people.
 Yesterday afternoon Alaska Airlines held an official event to showcase the new uniforms designed by Luly Yang, a Seattle fashion designer whose work you might have seen when passing by the Fairmont Olympic hotel downtown.
 (Even I’ll admit she has some amazing dresses.)

-I am not a very fashionable person, but when I saw the new uniforms for Alaska employees I thought, “This is a company that’s not afraid to have a little fun.”
+I am not a very fashionable person, but when I saw that Alaska was working with this custom business uniform supplier I thought, “This is a company that’s not afraid to have a little fun.”
 Starting Monday, employees will get to try them on as final decisions are made about fabrics and patterns.

 Most airlines have fairly boring uniforms.
 United = grey or blue.
 Delta = “Pantone Plum.”
 American Airlines = black.
 Honestly, sometimes it seems they just pick a stock uniform and stick a pretty scarf on it to add some color.
 Alaska Airlines definitely didn’t go that route.
 It’s interesting.
 It provokes conversation.
 In the words of Ben Minicucci, President and COO of Alaska Airlines: “In no way is someone going to mistake Alaska Airlines for [another airline].”

 Alaska’s employees didn’t seem to mind that assessment.
 One of them actually told me, “I like that it still looks like a uniform but it’s very contemporary.”
 Another said, “You’re not going to find a design like this at the Men’s Wearhouse.”
 They were genuinely excited to show off the new duds.